 Adam attended the University of Florida, where he obtained a B.A. in History and in Russian.
 In 2005, he studied at the Russian State University for the Humanities in Moscow.
 After graduating from the University of Florida in 2007, he earned his J.D. from Stetson University College of Law in 2011.
 Adam was admitted to the Florida Bar in 2011 and the Maine Bar in 2019.

-He is a member of the Florida Bar, the Maine Bar, the Citrus County Bar Association, the Marion County Bar Association, the Florida Bar Real Property, Probate, and Trust Law Section (RPPTL), the American Bar Association Real Property, Trust, and Estate Law Section, and the American Bar Association Young Lawyers Division.
+He is a member of the Florida Bar, the Maine Bar, the Citrus County Bar Association, the Marion County Bar Association, the Florida Bar Real Property, Probate, and Trust Law Section (RPPTL), the American Bar Association (ABA) Real Property, Trust, and Estate Law Section, the National Academy of Elder Law Attorneys (NAELA), and the American Bar Association (ABA) Young Lawyers Division.
 Adam has also been named a Guardian of Justice numerous times for his pro bono work by Community Legal Services of Mid-Florida, served on the board of directors of Nature Coast Rotaract, and is a Past President of the Citrus County Bar Association.

 In 2020, Adam was named Citrus County Pro Bono Attorney of the Year by Community Legal Services of Mid-Florida.
 In 2021 and 2022, Adam was named a “Rising Star” by Super Lawyers Magazine, a publication that reviews attorneys and designates the top 2.5% of attorneys under the age of 40 as “Rising Stars.”